 Fireplaces built By RL Sanborn Masonry

-R L Sanborn Masonry is a valuable fireplace resource For Cumberland
+masonry fireplaces, R L Sanborn Masonry is a valuable fireplace resource for

-We understand that each individual has their own interpretation of what a fireplace
+each individual has his or her own interpretation of what a fireplace should be.

-R L Sanborn Masonry builds fireplaces as you specify at competitive rates.
+RL Sanborn Masonry builds fireplaces as you specify and at competitive rates.

 You may choose the dimensions or request our professional opinion, based